 Increasing Use of AI in Sentiment Analysis

-Because of advancements in Natural Language Processing (NLP), data analysts can segment client feedback as: positive, negative, or neutral with natural language.
+Due to advancements in Natural Language Processing (NLP), data analysts can now segment client feedback as positive, negative, or neutral using natural language.

-NLP was largely being used in text analytics.
-With NLP, this form of analytics groups words into a defined form before extracting meaning from the text content.
+NLP was mainly being used in text analytics.
+With NLP, this form of analytics categorizes words into a predefined structure before extracting meaning from the text content.

 NLP is used to derive changeable inputs from the raw text for either visualization or as feedback to predictive models or other statistical methods.

-But with the advent of new tech, there are sentiment analytics vendors who now offer NLP as part of their business intelligence (BI) tools.
+However, with the advent of new technology, there are sentiment analytics vendors that now offer NLP as part of their business intelligence (BI) tools.

-From the text, for example, NLP is now used to make sense of “voice” in interfaces such as digital voice assistants, or smart speakers like Amazon’s Alexa, as the latter becomes more and more interactive.
+For example, from the text, NLP is now used to make sense of “voice” in interfaces such as digital voice assistants or smart speakers like Amazon’s Alexa, as the latter become increasingly interactive.

 What is Sentiment Analytics?